mbfoss/loop-build.nvim/README.md

+> [!WARNING]
+> 🚧 **Work in Progress**
+>
+> This plugin is currently under active development.
+>
+> - APIs and configuration may change
+> - Breaking changes can occur without notice
+>
+> Use with caution until a stable release is announced.
+> Issues, suggestions, and contributions are welcome while the project evolves.

 # loop-build.nvim

 Build task provider for [loop.nvim](https://github.com/mbfoss/loop.nvim).
 Adds a **build** task type and templates for common build and lint commands, with optional quickfix parsing.